thomasjungblut/go-sstables/benchmark/README.md

-### RecordIO Benchmark
+### RecordIO Write Benchmark

-Here's a simple write benchmark on a NVME SSD.
+Here's a simple write benchmark on a NVME SSD with 3.5 GB/s sequential read and 2.3 GB/s sequential write throughput.
 Basically writing a thousand records of varying sizes, with normal buffered writes and sync writes after each record.

 Keep in mind that compression should not save any IO, since we're compressing random data.
 So the below table actually measures the algorithmic overhead (plus the inefficiency of encoding random data).

 ```
 $ make bench